-The Home AED was first marketed in the United States (US) in 2004 and is currently sold in Canada and the US.
-The OnSite AED was first marketed in 2002 and is currently sold in Australia, Canada, European Union countries requiring CE Mark, and over 40 countries in Central and South America, Asia, and Africa.
-These devices have not been withdrawn from marketing for any reason related to its safety or effectiveness.
+The FRx was first marketed in the United States in 2005.
+The device has not been withdrawn from marketing for any reason related to its safety or effectiveness.
+FRx is currently sold in Australia, Canada, European Union countries requiring CE Mark, and over 50 countries in Central and South America, Asia, and Africa.
+It has not been withdrawn from marketing for any reason related to its safety or effectiveness.